 Create shortcuts to your favourite AppImage software

-Go to the AppImageLauncher “Releases” page on GitHub, unfurl the “assets” option underneath the latest continuous release, and download the corresponding .deb installer for your system (pay attention between ARM64 and AMD64).
+Go to the AppImageLauncher “Releases” page on GitHub, unfurl the “assets” option underneath the latest continuous release, and download the corresponding .deb installer for your system (pay attention between ARM64 and AMD64 builds).

-Although a Lite version of this utility is available (as an AppImage, no less) the developers of the tool recommended installing the “full” version, which is provided as a .deb or .rpm installer.
-This offers the best experience with the most assurance.
+Although a Lite version of this utility is available (as an AppImage, no less) the developers of the tool recommended using the “full” version.
+This is provided as a .deb or .rpm installer and offers the best experience, with the most assurance.

-Once downloaded, install the .deb in your preferred method (I use sudo apt install ./foo.deb from the CLI).
+Once downloaded, install the .deb using your preferred method (I use sudo apt install ./foo.deb from the CLI).

 AppImage desktop integration on Ubuntu 22.04 LTS